lekkalraja/all_about_jdks/Java10/Readme.md

 * G6.
 Take care when using var with diamond or generic methods.
 * G7.
 Take care when using var with literals.

-## Consolidate the JDK Forest into a Single Repository
+## JEP 296: Consolidate the JDK Forest into a Single Repository
 * Combine the numerous repositories of the JDK forest into a single repository in order to simplify and streamline development.

-## Garbage Collector Interface
+## JEP 304: Garbage Collector Interface
 * Improve the source code isolation of different garbage collectors by introducing a clean garbage collector (GC) interface.

 ### Goals